josi4/solarnode-handbook/docs/users/datum-filters/control-updater.md

 | Expression          | The expression to evaluate.
 See [below](#expressions) for more info. |
 | Expression Language | The [expression language][expr] to write **Expression** in. |

-## Settings notes

- * **Source ID** — This is a case-insensitive [regular expression][regex] pattern to match against datum source ID values.
-If omitted then datum for _all_ source ID values will be filtered, otherwise only datum with _matching_ source ID values will be filtered.

 ## Expressions

 See the [Expressions][expr] guide for general expressions reference.
 The root object